 - Sendagaya Gate – 5 minute walk from JR Sendagaya Station.

 9. Yoyogi Park

-3 minutes walk from JR Line Harajuku station, 3 minutes walk from Chiyoda Line Yoyogi Koen station, 3 minutes walk from Chiyoda or Fukutoshin Line Meiji jingu mae station
+3 minutes walk from JR Line Harajuku station, Yoyogi Koen station and Meiji-jingumae station.

 10. Showa Memorial Park

-To Akebono Gate, 10 minutes walk from JR Chuo Line Tachikawa station
+To Akebono Gate, 10 minutes walk from Tachikawa station

 These are our recommended nature spots in Tokyo, some spots where you can enjoy the nature in the middle of the city as well as places which are a little bit further away from the central part of Tokyo.